refraction-ray/realspace-RG/README.md

 ### New format on pseudorandom models (experimental)

+The model is a two band model with random potential but share the similar universal behavior with QP models in terms of MBL criticality, see arXiv:1906.00971 for details.

 The format of input file `lower-band-width`, `upper-band-width`,`middle-gap-width`,`no-transfer-probability`,`system-size`,`interaction`,`repeat-times`.
 To explore this model, use the command option `-p` instead of `-q` (by default) or `-r`.

 ### New format on model with thermal bath inclusion (experimental)

 The format is `NN-hopping qp-potential-amplitude qp-potential-wavevector qp-potential-sample-window NNN-hopping random-onsite-potential thermal-inclusion-size system-size interaction repeat-times` .
 The model is the same as the quasiperiodic model except the fact that the first `thermal-inclusion-size` of sites share the same chemical potential and thus consist of a thermal bath.
 Use `-t` flag  for this model.
-Note: the short options `r,q,p,t` are exclusive and only one can be used for the computations.
+Note: the short options `q,p,t,g` are exclusive and only one can be used for the computations.

+### New format on model with general form of on-site potential and NN/NNN hoppings (experimental)

+The format is still one line for each Hamiltonian paramters with the form `hm_param, size, interaction, repeat-times`.
+In terms of hm_param, to describe more general systems, we divide it into three parts which control on-site potential, NN hopping and NNN hopping, respectively.
+The form of each one is like `c1,c2,c3,c4,c5,c6,c7,c8,c9…`, representing the form $$c_1+c_2*U[0,1]+c_3\cos(c_4*i+c_5)+c_6\cos(c_7*i+c_8)$$, the sum of cosine ended when 0 is in the position of $$c_{3n}$$.
+And the sequence begins to describe the next term.
+For example, `-w/2,w,0,0,0,t,k,2pi,0,0,0`, represents the system with on-site potential $$[-W/2,W/2]$$, also with quasiperiodic NN hopping by $$t\cos(ki+\phi)$$, where $$\phi$$ is a fixed random number distributed in $$[0,2\pi]$$ for each Hamiltonian.

+To read such data form and do the real space RG calculation, you need `-g` flag in cli.

 ## Workflow